DiogoNeves/diogoneves.github.io/index.md

 tried to dominate the world twice.
 He is currently working on the **next generation of Music applications**.

-Diogo spends much of his free time with **wife and daughter** in happy Cambridge.
-(Mostly talking about themselves in the third person, which is impressive with a newborn daughter!), reading and learning more about Computer Science and Artificial Intelligence.
+Diogo spends much of his free time with **wife and daughter** in happy Cambridge (Mostly talking about themselves in the third person, which is impressive with a newborn daughter!), reading and learning more about Computer Science and Artificial Intelligence.